singletS/chem160-beango/README.md

 * You can update this code repository by running "**update-course**", so any time you need to download the latest problem sets, execute away!

 ### **4** Headless Virtualbox (optional but **recommended**)
-If you feel your virtual machine is a bit slow, it is possible to run the virtual machine in *headless* mode, with no graphics.
+If you feel your virtual machine is a bit slow, it is possible to run the virtual machine in *headless* mode, with means no graphical interface.
 Sort of like a calculation server.

-You will run the code on the virtualbox...but all graphics rendering will happen on your computer inside of a web browser.
+In this mode you will run the code on the virtualbox...but all graphics rendering and notebook editing will happen on your computer inside of a web browser.

 #### 4.1 : Bootup your virtual machine in headless mode